NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``window_natvent_availability``
      - Days/week
      -
      - For operable windows, the number of days/week that windows can be opened by occupants for natural ventilation.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_ufactor``
      - Btu/hr-ft^2-R
      -